mmikowski/hi_score/README.md

 ```

 ### Run lifecycle stages
-We run a range of lifecycle steps as shown below.
+Run a range of lifecycle steps as shown below.

 ```
   # Get list of stages